Skip to main content

 Technical Analysis

-CVE-2024-54085 is a critical security vulnerability identified in AMI's MegaRAC-SPx BMC firmware versions 12.0 and 13.0.
-The vulnerability is classified as an authentication bypass by spoofing (CWE-290) and affects the Redfish Host Interface, a standard management API used for out-of-band server management.
-An attacker can exploit this flaw remotely without any authentication, privileges, or user interaction, effectively bypassing all authentication controls.
-This allows the attacker to gain unauthorized access to the BMC, which controls critical server management functions such as power cycling, firmware updates, and hardware monitoring.
-The CVSS 4.0 score of 10 reflects the vulnerability's extreme severity, with network attack vector, no required privileges or user interaction, and high impact on confidentiality, integrity, and availability.
-The vulnerability could lead to full system compromise, data theft, or disruption of services.
-Although no public exploits have been reported yet, the ease of exploitation and critical impact make this a high-priority threat.
-The affected MegaRAC-SPx firmware is commonly used in enterprise servers and data center hardware, making this a significant risk for organizations relying on these platforms.
-The lack of available patches at the time of disclosure necessitates immediate mitigation steps to reduce exposure.
+The vulnerability identified as CVE-2024-54085 affects AMI's MegaRAC-SPx BMC firmware versions 12.0 and 13.0.
+It is classified under CWE-290, indicating an authentication bypass by spoofing.
+The flaw resides in the Redfish Host Interface, a management API used to remotely control and monitor server hardware.
+An attacker can exploit this vulnerability remotely without any authentication, privileges, or user interaction, effectively bypassing all authentication mechanisms.
+This allows the attacker to gain unauthorized access to the BMC, which controls critical server functions such as power management, hardware monitoring, and firmware updates.
+The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:N/UI:N/VC:H/VI:H/VA:H/SC:H/SI:H/SA:H) reflects that the attack can be launched over the network with low complexity, no authentication, and no user interaction, and it results in high impact on confidentiality, integrity, and availability.
+The BMC's compromise can lead to full system control, enabling attackers to manipulate hardware state, extract sensitive information, or cause denial of service.
+Although no known exploits are currently reported in the wild, the critical nature of this vulnerability demands immediate attention from affected organizations.
+The lack of available patches at the time of disclosure increases the urgency for interim mitigations.

 Potential Impact